 I do not write what follows to encourage anyone to pursue or embrace mania.
 Despite what I describe below it is not a state of mind that I would choose to experience again.
 Also, the things that I describe which I believe enabled me to experience mania in a stable way may seem to simply be a reframing of the experience but are, I suspect, capacities resulting from thirty years of psychotherapy and personal development work.
+[Edit: this claim raises ideas of personal responsibility for mental illness that are complicated and which I cannot address here, however, I am certainly not implying that we are to be blamed for our mental illness.]
 Alternative frameworks of understanding are very useful, but it is the ability to operate them effectively that counts.
 Lastly, although I present my perspectives as insights useful to others, this all remains my understanding of my own experience.
 The significance of how we hold, relate to, and respect a plurality of such understandings is the central point I am trying to illustrate in writing this.

 Mania presented to me as an awareness of power.